nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 deployments.
 Mod_php is recommended instead of PHP_FPM, because in scale-out deployments separate PHP pools are simply not necessary.

-.. comment: Nginx currently does not integrate with Shibboleth, which prevents SSO.
-Nevertheless, the Shibboleth community seems to be investigating how to integrate with Nginx.

-.. comment:  Nginx stores uploaded files on disk before handing them to php-fpm which is a performance problem with GB-sized files.
-There seems to be an Nginx fork from China that handles that better.

-.. comment from carla: We shouldn't recommend forks unless they are proven, well-supported and dependable.

 Relational Database
 ^^^^^^^^^^^^^^^^^^^